 In this age and time, the internet will not forgive low-quality content.
 So many people have incredible things to say and share, that people will happily overlook your low-quality content, even with a renowned brand title.
-With content, it is about keeping it fresh, relevant, current, trendy, entertaining, informative, and timely for your audiences.
+With content, it is about keeping it fresh, grammatical error-free, relevant, current, trendy, entertaining, informative, and timely for your audiences.
 You can use Grammarly to create error-free and engaging content for your website.

 2. Slow speed

 Slow speed is a killer.
 In this time of advanced technology, people’s minds have been tuned to expect everything instantly.
 Ideally, a site takes more than 3 seconds to open, making your users wait too long.

 Pro tip: you do not have to bring down your entire.
 Consider changing up the way you do things; resize the media you upload, incorporate browser caching, cut down on plugins, widgets, and sidebars, among others.